slilver/queer-edu/README.md

 # queer-edu
 Data Science for Justice project as part of Erdos Institute May-June 2023 data science bootcamp.

-Queer in Academia: How does identity impact student performance and experience?

 ***Data Gathering***

 We utilized survey data from the Healthy Minds Student Survey provided by the Healthy Minds Network upon request.
 Data were shared as csv files.
 We focused on the year 2019-2020.